 Bitcoin's move into mainstream acceptance is also aided by its merging with culture.
-Home to the Los Angeles Lakers and the late Kobe Bryant, the iconic Staples Centre, a beacon of LA and sports culture, will be known as the Crypto.com Arena for the next 20 years after the Singapore cryptocurrency exchange signed a deal with AEG, owner and operator of the arena, has signed.
+The iconic Staples Centre, home of the Los Angeles Lakers and the late Kobe Bryant and a beacon of LA and sports culture, will be known as the Crypto.com Arena for the next 20 years after the Singapore cryptocurrency exchange signed a deal with AEG, owner and operator of the arena, has signed.

 Additionally, El Salvador became the first country to adopt bitcoin as legal tender in 2021 under Bukele's presidency to counter rising inflation.
 El Salvador is now planning to start building a bitcoin city in addition to issuing volcanic bonds, both of which are planned for this year.